Review of the QCD sum rules for exotic states: type tetraquark states

 while we define the contributions of the vacuum condensates $D(n)$ of dimension $n$ by,

 or

+sometimes we would like to use the notation $D_n$ in stead of $D(n)$.
 Compared to the criterion in Eq.\eqref{Dn-weak}, the criterion in Eq.\eqref{Dn-strong} is strong and leads to larger Borel parameter $T^2$.
 If we only study the ground state contributions, the Eq.\eqref{Dn-strong} is preferred.

-After trial and error, we obtain the Borel windows, continuum threshold parameters, energy scales of the QCD spectral densities, pole contributions, and the contributions of the vacuum condensates of dimension $10$, which are shown explicitly in Tables \ref{BorelP-cqcq-positive}-\ref{BorelP-cscs-positive}.
+After trial and error, we obtain the Borel windows, continuum threshold parameters, energy scales of the QCD spectral densities, pole contributions, and contributions of the vacuum condensates of dimension $10$, which are shown explicitly in Tables \ref{BorelP-cqcq-positive}-\ref{BorelP-cscs-positive}.

 At the hadron side, the pole contributions are about $(40-60)\%$, the pole dominance is well satisfied.
 It is more easy to obtain the pole contributions $(40-60)\%$ with the help of the modified energy scale formula.
-In Table \ref{BorelP-cscs-positive}, we provide two sets of data for the scalar tetraquark states, one set data is based on the continuum threshold parameters about $\sqrt{s_0}=M_X+0.60\pm 0.10\,\rm{GeV}$ with the central values $\sqrt{s_0}<M_Y+0.60\,\rm{GeV}$ (the criterion is also adopted for the tetraquark states with the $J^{PC}=1^{+-}$, $1^{++}$ and $2^{++}$), the other set data is based on the continuum threshold parameters about $\sqrt{s_0}=M_X+0.55\pm 0.10\,\rm{GeV}$ with the central values $\sqrt{s_0}<M_Y+0.55\,\rm{GeV}$, which will be characterized by the additional symbol $*$ in Tables \ref{BorelP-cscs-positive}, \ref{mass-Table-cscs-positive} and \ref{Identifications-Table-cscs-positive}.
+In Table \ref{BorelP-cscs-positive}, we provide two sets of data for the scalar tetraquark states, one set data is based on the continuum threshold parameters about $\sqrt{s_0}=M_X+0.60\pm 0.10\,\rm{GeV}$ with the central values $\sqrt{s_0}<M_Y+0.60\,\rm{GeV}$ (this criterion is also adopted for the tetraquark states with the $J^{PC}=1^{+-}$, $1^{++}$ and $2^{++}$), the other set data is based on the continuum threshold parameters about $\sqrt{s_0}=M_X+0.55\pm 0.10\,\rm{GeV}$ with the central values $\sqrt{s_0}<M_Y+0.55\,\rm{GeV}$, which will be characterized by the additional symbol $*$ in Tables \ref{BorelP-cscs-positive}, \ref{mass-Table-cscs-positive} and \ref{Identifications-Table-cscs-positive}.

 At the QCD side, the contributions of the vacuum condensates of dimension $10$ are $|D(10)|\leq 1 \%$ or $\ll 1\%$ except for $|D(10)|< 2 \%$ for the $[uc]_{\widetilde{V}}[\overline{dc}]_{V}-[uc]_{V}[\overline{dc}]_{\widetilde{V}}$ tetraquark state with the $J^{PC}=1^{++}$, the convergent behavior of the operator product expansion is very good.